hard-codr/sirius/README.md

 ```

+## Documentation
+Pydoc generated documentation can be found at https://hard-codr.github.io/sirius .

 ##  Why so Sirius?
 Sirius is inspired by very well designed 'requests' HTTP library.
 Following
 are some of the reason I created this library.